-All surgeries leave scars, some more visible than others.
-Although good wound healing after a surgical procedure is expected, abnormal scars may occur within the skin and deeper tissues.
-Scars may be unattractive and of a different color than the surrounding skin tone.
+All surgery leaves scars, some more visible than others.
+Although good wound healing after a surgical procedure is expected, this surgery will result in long, prominent scars that are permanent.
+Abnormal scars may occur within the skin and deeper tissues.
+Scars may be unattractive and of different color than the surrounding skin tone.
 Scar appearance may also vary within the same scar.
-Scars may be asymmetrical (appear different on the right and left side of the body).
+Scars may be asymmetrical (appear different on the right and left sides of the body).
 There is a possibility of visible marks in the skin from sutures.
-In some cases, scars may require surgical revision or treatment.
+These scars may become raised, red, or discolored in the first few weeks/months, but usually settle down over time.
+However, some patients are prone to "hypertrophic" or "keloid" scars, which are prominent, raised, red scars that do not settle.
+Further treatments with medications and/or surgery may be required.

-lleus:
+Ileus:

 The return of bowel function following surgery is important.
-An ileus is a disruption in bowel function caused by the failure of peristalsis or hypomobility of your bowels/gut, resulting in a lack of defecation and possibly repeated vomiting.
-Anesthetics and medications like pain medications given to you at the time of surgery can contribute to the development of an ileus in the post-operative period.
+An ileus is a disruption in bowel function caused by the failure of peristalsis or by hypomobility of your bowels/gut resulting in a lack of defecation and possibly repeated vomiting.
+Anesthetics and medications, such as the pain medications given to you at the time of surgery, can contribute to the development of an ileus in the postoperative period.
 An ileus can result in abdominal distention, vomiting, inability to absorb oral medications, and possibly hospitalization.
 Repeated vomiting could result in an aspiration pneumonia and respiratory failure.
-It can be essential to have regular bowel function after your surgery.
+It is essential to have regular bowel function after your surgery.